 On April 18, 2013, our Board, upon the recommendation of the Nominating and Corporate Governance Committee, voted to nominate Messrs.
-Crowley, Raab, Sblendorio and Ms. McGlynn for re-election as Class III directors and Mr. Essner and Dr. Love for re-election as Class I directors at the 2013 Annual Meeting for a term of three years to serve until the 2016 Annual Meeting of stockholders and one year to serve until the 2014 Annual Meeting of Stockholders, respectively, and until their respective successors have been duly elected and qualified.
+Crowley, Raab, Sblendorio and Ms. McGlynn for re-election as Class III directors and Mr. Essner and Dr. Love for re-election as Class I directors at the 2013 Annual Meeting for a term of three years to serve until the 2016 Annual Meeting of stockholders, respectively, and until their respective successors have been duly elected and qualified.